When vacuum breaks: a self-consistency test for astrophysical environments in extreme mass ratio inspirals

-where $\tilde{d}_i(f)$ and $\tilde{h}_i(\boldsymbol{\theta}; f)$ denote the Fourier transforms of the data and the waveform model, respectively, in TDI channel $i \in \{A, E\}$.
+where $d_i$ and $h_i(\boldsymbol{\theta})$ are the data and the waveform model, respectively, in TDI channel $i \in \{A, E\}$.
 The T channel is not included in our analysis, as it is an antisymmetric TDI combination and is thus mostly dominated by noise~\cite{Marsat:2020rtl}.
 The matched filter inner product in channel $i$ between time-series $u_i(t)$ and $v_i(t)$ is defined as

-where $S_n^i(f)$ is the one-sided noise power spectral density (PSD) of TDI channel $i$.
-We obtain corresponding posterior samples using the parallel tempered Markov Chain Monte Carlo sampler implemented in \texttt{eryn}~\cite{karnesis:2023ras} (see Appendix for more details).
+where $S_n^i(f)$ is the one-sided noise power spectral density (PSD) of TDI channel $i$, with $\tilde{u}_i(f)$ and $\tilde{v}_i (f)$ the Fourier transforms of the respective time series.
+We obtain corresponding posterior samples using the parallel tempered Markov Chain Monte Carlo sampler implemented in \texttt{eryn}~\cite{karnesis:2023ras} (see Supplemental Material for more details).
 We use the \texttt{scirdv1} version of the LISA PSD with second generation TDI~\cite{Tinto:2022zmf}, to which we add the confusion noise from unresolved galactic binaries~\cite{cornish_galactic_2017}.
 We also consider specific Gaussian noise realizations in the injected data, to assess their impact on the parameter estimation results.